lizardprogramer/library_app_exercise/README.md

 ## Description:

 This web app is imagined as app used in libraries by both users and librarians.
 It enables quick and efficient book trade.
-This project was made as an excercise for Laravel Framework programming environment.
+This project was made as an excercise for Laravel programming environment.

 There are three main roles that can use this app: